 Our projects and partnerships

 Break the Cycle aims to end the cycle of re-offending caused by releasing people from prison into street homelessness, by means of a partnership project to provide supported housing and community support and to evaluate the effect this support has on re-offending rates.
-This project is led by Together Kent, in partnership with the Diocese of Canterbury, CampaignKent, and others.
+This project is led by The Social Justice Network, in partnership with the Diocese of Canterbury, CampaignKent, and others.
 A diocesan property has been made available to the project.
 A key element of this project is integrating house residents into the local community to build their self-confidence and improve their mental health and well-being.

 We work with refugees and asylum seekers within the Canterbury Diocese.
 This role is tasked with identifying the current and future needs of this vulnerable group of people in order to guide where the Diocese can most usefully provide support.
 This work is carried out through the important partnerships with other organisations such as KRAN.